Wondering how to thicken chili that’s too thin and maybe even a little soupy?

-Let’s start with a method that requires the least amount of effort: just take the lid off the pot and let your chili simmer.
+Let’s start with a method requiring the least effort: just take the lid off the pot!

 Still not thick enough?
-Add a cup of beans and mash some of them!
+Add a cup of beans and mash some of them for good measure!

 When you break down beans, they release their natural starches, helping to thicken the chili.